friends-of-freeswitch/switchio/docs/usage.rst

 :py:class:`~switchy.connection.Connection` - a thread safe wrapper around the `ESL SWIG python package`_'s `ESLConnection`

-:py:class:`~switchy.observe.EventListener` - the type that contains the core event processing loop and logic
+:py:class:`~switchy.handlers.EventListener` - the type that contains the core event processing loop and logic
     - Primarily concerned with observing and tracking the state of a single *FreeSWITCH* process